 If you fail the written test: You may only take the same written test twice in one day.

 Driving Skills Tests: You are required to furnish your own vehicle for a driving skills test.
+Due to staffing requirements, some of our Exam Stations may require you to schedule your driving skills test in advance.
+Please refer to the driver exam office locations page for information regarding testing at your local office.
 Before your driving test you should make sure that your vehicle is:

 - legally licensed, registered, and insured

 - equipped with seat belts for both the driver and the front-seat passenger